flatiron/blacksmith/articles/advanced/how-to-use-crypto/article.md

-# The Crypto Module
+The [crypto](http://nodejs.org/docs/v0.4.10/api/crypto.html) module is a wrapper for [OpenSSL](http://en.wikipedia.org/wiki/Openssl) cryptographic functions.
+It supports calculating hashes, authentication with HMAC, ciphers, and more!

-The crypto module is a wrapper for [OpenSSL](http://en.wikipedia.org/wiki/Openssl) cryptographic functions.
-It supports calculating hashes, message authentication with HMAC, ciphers, and more!
+The crypto module is mostly useful as a tool for implementing [cryptographic protocols](http://en.wikipedia.org/wiki/Cryptographic_protocol) such as [TLS](http://en.wikipedia.org/wiki/Transport_Layer_Security) and [https](http://en.wikipedia.org/wiki/Https).
+For most users, Node's built-in [tls module](http://nodejs.org/docs/v0.4.10/api/tls.html) and [https module](http://nodejs.org/docs/v0.4.10/api/https.html) should more than suffice.
+However, for the user that only wants to use small parts of what's needed for full-scale cryptography or is crazy/desperate enough to implement a protocol using OpenSSL and Node: Read on.

 ## Hashes